 Supplements are there to "supplement" your training and nutrition.
 For skinny teens looking to gain muscle, an extra 500-calorie meal would do a lot more for them than an expensive gimmicky pill or powder.
 Once you have solid training and nutrition foundations, then supplements can aid in achieving your goals and keeping your body healthy.
-For the most part, I stick with the basics:

 The benefits of resistance training and good nutrition are numerous.
 What started off as a means of gaining more muscle and looking better transitioned into much more.
 Bodybuilding is about more than just gaining muscle.
 It's about working hard to improve your physique, health, and strength, both mentally and physically.
 Just because your goal might not be to look like Phil Heath doesn't mean you're not a bodybuilder.
 Anyone who trains in the gym and follows a fitness lifestyle is building their body for the better.